How to Stop Using Food as a Reward: The Psychology of Empowered Eating

 The Feel-Good High of Dopamine

-Stress Increases Cravings for High-Reward Foods
+Stress Intensifies Cravings for High-Reward Foods

 How to Stop Using Food as a Reward: 5 Ways to Apply Eating Psychology